SFDO-Tooling/CumulusCI/docs/data.md

 (100\*10=1000) which will generate 1000 Accounts, 500 Contacts and 1500
 Opportunities.

-[\--run-until-records-in-org]{.title-ref} works similarly, but it determines how many times to run the recipe based on how many records are in the org at the start.
+[-run-until-records-in-org]{.title-ref} works similarly, but it determines how many times to run the recipe based on how many records are in the org at the start.
 For example, if the org already has 300 Accounts in it then:

 `$ cci task run snowfakery --run-until-records-in-org 1000:Account`

-Would be equivalent to [\--run-until-records-loaded 700:Account]{.title-ref} because one needs to add 700 Accounts to the 300 resdent ones to get to 1000.
+Would be equivalent to [-run-until-records-loaded 700:Account]{.title-ref} because one needs to add 700 Accounts to the 300 resdent ones to get to 1000.

 ### Controlling the Loading Process

 CumulusCI's data loader has many knobs and switches that you might want to adjust during your load.
-It supports a \".load.yml\" file format which allows you to manipulate these load settings.
-The simplest way to use this file format is to make a file in the same directory as your recipe with a filename that is derived from the recipe's by replacing everything after the first \".\" with \".load.yml\".
-For example, if your recipe is called \"babka.recipe.yml\" then your load file would be
+It supports a ".load.yml" file format which allows you to manipulate these load settings.
+The simplest way to use this file format is to make a file in the same directory as your recipe with a filename that is derived from the recipe's by replacing everything after the first "." with ".load.yml".
+For example, if your recipe is called "babka.recipe.yml" then your load file would be "babka.load.yml".
-\"babka.load.yml\".

 Inside of that file you put a list of declarations in the following
 format: